MeteAvci/MeteAvci/README.md

 ## 🔐 Security & research

-I occasionally hunt for security issues in the tools I use (like Weblate) and report them responsibly.
+I occasionally hunt for security issues in the tools I use and report them responsibly.
 If you’re doing anything interesting at the intersection of AI, language, automation or security, feel free to reach out.

 ---